supa-uk/2014-12-11-ugsupa/archer/make/Make.md

 Let's recreate them all:

     touch wordcount.py
-    make all
+    make dats

+Question: why don't we make the `.txt` files depend on `wordcount.py`?
-`.txt` files are input files and have no dependencies.
+Answer: `.txt` files are input files and have no dependencies.
 To make these depend on `wordcount.py` would introduce a 'false dependency'.

 Let's add our analysis script to the archive too:

     analysis.tar.gz : *.dat wordcount.py
             tar -czf $@ $^

 Pattern rules
 -------------